Tri-Counties Genealogy & History by Joyce M. Tice

 Reese B. Keefer Sr. Well attended funeral serivces for Reese B. KEEFER Sr., 90 of Bisbee, AZ and formerly of Windham, PA, were held on Thursday, Jan 25, 2001 at 2 p.m. fron the Sutfin Funeral Chapel 273 S. Main Street Nichols with his step son the Rev Garry JONES, officiating.
 Servies opened with the hymn "In the Garden" Rev. JOnes reflected on Reese's life when he lived in Windham and most recently in Florida and Arizona.
 Interment and prayers of committal followed in the Valley Home Cemetery, Windham.
 Pallbearers were; Gerald STROPE, David RACE, Bob MOORE, Ray MACKEWICZ, Paul JONES and Michael KIEFER.
 Following the services a luncheon and period of fellowship was held at the Windham Community Hall.

-KIEFER Reese Bertholf KIEFER Sr., 90, of Bisbee, Ariz., and formerly of Windham passed away on Friday Jan.
+KIEFER Reese Bertholf KIEFER Sr., 90, of Bisbee, Ariz., and formerly of Windham died on Friday Jan.
 19, 2001, at the home of his stepson and family.
 Funeral services and a celebration of Reese's life will be held on Thursday, Jan.
 25, at the Sutfin Funeral Chapel, 273 S. Main St., Nichols, NY, with the Rev. Garry JONES, officiating.
 Burial will follow in the Valley Home Cemetery, Windham.
 The family will receive friends on Thursday from noon until the time of the service at 2 p.m. at the chapel.
 Those who wish may remember their local chapter of the American Cancer Society by calling 1-800-227-2345 in loving memory of Reese B. KIEFER Sr.

-PORTER K.LAWRENCE, 80, OF Windham, Pa. passed away at his home on Thursday, Dec.
+PORTER K.LAWRENCE, 80, OF Windham, Pa. died at his home on Thursday, Dec.
 5, 2002.
 He was born on July 29, 1922, at home a son of the late Joseph Vincent and Nellie Angel (Kuykendall).
 Porter attended school in Windham and was a graduate of LeRaysville High School Class of 1940.
 On Oct.
 7, 1944 in Nichols, NY he married Edith Strope and they made their home on the family dairy far.
 Porter will be remembered for the many stories he shared with others and his keen sense of humor.
 He is survived by his wife of 55 years, Edith; a son Larry Lawrence of Windham; a daughter and son-in-law; Lorna and Lawrence Morgan of Tyrrell Hill; grandson Timothy and his wife Tetyana Morgan; three great-grandchildren, two step-great-grandchildren; brother-in-law and sister-in-law, Peter and Mercy Strope; a sister-in-law, Mildred Leonard.
 He was predeceased by his parents, an infant daughter, and half-brother George Lawrence.
 Funeral services will be held on Tuesday, Dec.
 10, 2002 at 8 p.m. at the Sutfin Funeral Chapel, 273 S. Main St., Nichols with Rev. David Pitcher, officiating.
 The family will receive friends from 6 p.m. until the time of the service at the funeral home.
 Interment will be held at the convenience of the family in the Valley Home Cemetery, Windham.
 Those who wish may kindly consider a memorial contribution to Memorial Hospice, Towanda, PA or their Local Chapter of the American Diabetes Association in memory of Porter K. Lawrence. –Towanda Daily Review.

 ROGERS - JAKWAY – Mrs. Lucinda Jakway of Windham died Sunday at Sayre at the age of 85 years.
 She was born in Windham, Feb.
 11, 1857, the daughter of Wilsey and Sarah Lilley Rogers.
 She is survived by several nieces and nephews.
 Funeral services will be held Wednesday at the Sutfin Funeral Home, Nichols, N.Y., at 2 p.m.
 Burial will be at Windham and Rev. Burton Lyons will officiate. .
 (The Daily Review, Towanda, Pa.
 March 24, 1942

-SHIRLEY Mary Ellen Wagner, 75 of West Warren passed away on Tuesday evening, Feb.
+SHIRLEY Mary Ellen Wagner, 75 of West Warren died on Tuesday evening, Feb.
 24, 2004 at the Robert Packer Hospital.
 She was born on March 30, 1928 in Endicott, N.Y. a daughter of the late Nathaniel and Marguerite (Mericle) Shirley.
 Mary enjoyed spending time with her family and was always willing to help others in their time of need.
 She will be greatly missed by her family and many friends.
 Mary is survived by her children, Joseph (Dawn) Wagner of Rome, Henry (Bonnie) Wagner of Elmira, N.Y., George (sue) Wagner of Little Meadows, Pa.
 Frieda (John) Platt of Candor, N.Y., Patricia (Al) Wendela of Rome, Donna (Tim) Bennett of Smithboro, N.Y., Richard (Vicky) Wagner of Rome, Sandra (Charles) Reese of Lockwood, N.Y.; daughter in law, Reva Wagner of Rome; Several grandchildren, great grandchildren, nieces and nephews also survive.
 Mary was predeceased by her husband Joseph and sons Charles and Francis; brothers, John and Paul Shirley; and a twin sister Theresa Shirley.
 Funeral services and celebration of Mary's life will be held on Saturday, Feb.
 28, 2004 at 10 a.m. at the Sutfin Funeral Chapel, 273 S. Main St., Nichols with Pastor Larry D. Jennings officiating.
 Interment will follow in the Valley Home Cemetery, Windham.
 A period of visitation and sharing memories will be held on Friday evening, Feb.
 27, 2004 from 7-9 p.m. at the funeral home.
 Those who wish may kindly consider a memorial contribution to the Valley Home Cemetery Association, c/o Mrs. Carol Jacobs, RR 2, Box 164, Rome, Pa.
 18837 in loving memory of Mary Ellen Wagner.

 SNELL –ALICE SNELL KIEFER, 62 of Nichols RD 2 died unexpectedly in Windham Township Monday Oct.
 18, 1976.
 She was born on Oct.
 25, 1913 the daughter of George and Wilhelmena Beisel Snell.
 Mrs. Kiefer was a member of the United Methodist Church in Nichols and the Wappasening Grange.
 Her survivors include her husband, Reese B. Kiefer of Nichols; three sons, Reese B. Jr. and George, both of Nichols and Ronald of Newark Valley; one brother, Lee Snell of Vestal; five grandchildren; several nieces, nephews and cousins.
 Funeral services will be held Thursday at 2 p.m. from the Sutfin Funeral Chapel, Nichols.
 The Rev. F. Newton Cooper, pastor of the United Methodist Church in Nichols will officiate.
 Burial will be in the Valley Home Cemetery, Windham Township. –Canton Independent Sentinel